the-jpeg-benders/multi-face-shuffle-with-openface/README.md

 3. *Clone or download this github project locally*

-4. Run the following docker command to access the image
+4. Run the following docker command to access the image.
+> replace <path_to_this_file> with the absolute path to getFace.py
 ````sh
 $ docker run -v <path_to_this_file>:/mnt/host -p 9000:9000 -p 8000:8000 -t -i bamos/openface /bin/bash`
 ````